Division of Critical Care

 EM/CCM at Henry Ford Hospital

-Home of the landmark early goal directed therapy study published in the NEJM, the Henry Ford Hospital emergency department has long pioneered the delivery of early interventions and critical care at the point of initial contact in the emergency department.
+Home of the landmark early goal directed therapy study published in the NEJM, the Henry Ford Hospital Department of Emergency Medicine has long pioneered the delivery of early interventions and critical care at the point of initial contact in the emergency department.
 This approach to a variety of life-threatening diagnoses leads to sustained morbidity and mortality benefits.

-- Henry Ford Hospital Detroit campus emergency department sees > 100,000 patient visits annually
+- Henry Ford Hospital Detroit campus emergency department sees more than 100,000 patient visits annually

-- > 3000 patients are admitted to the ICU annually
+- Over 3,000 patients are admitted to the ICU annually

-- > 15,000 patients annually are triaged to the category 1 area of the emergency department for direct delivery of critical care
+- Over 20,000 patients annually are triaged to the category 1 area of the emergency department for direct delivery of critical care

 - Henry Ford Hospital Detroit campus has 148 ICU beds in the critical care building comprised of